cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 We will implement the `Import` functionality for the original version.

+### Pruning

+We introduce a new way to prune old versions.

+For example, when a user wants to prune the previous 500 versions every 1000 blocks
+- We assume the pruning is completed for `n`th version and the last nonce of `n`th version is `x`.
+- We iterate the tree from the `n+501`th root node and pick only nodes which the nodeKey is in `[(n+1)th version first nonce, (n+500)th version the last nonce]`.
+- We can delete missing nodes instantly or re-assign the nodeKey from `x+1` in order for those nodes.
+Re-assign should be done after stopping the node but it can lead to improving the data locality.

+## Consequences

 ### Positive

 Using the sequenced integer ID, we take advantage of data locality in the bTree and it leads to performance improvements.
 Also, it can reduce the node size in the storage.